Database Schema

 TEXT name

-TEXT file_path
+TEXT file

 TEXT status